-Eating 152 pounds of sugar may sound like an astronomically high number.
+That number may sound so astronomically high it seems impossible.
 But once you start thinking about our eating habits and the amount of processing that goes into most foods, it becomes easier to see how those pounds add up.

 Sugar Hides Everywhere